apache/pulsar/site2/docs/functions-develop-security.md

 If you want to enable security on functions, you need to [enable security settings](functions-worker.md#enable-security-settings) on function workers first.

-## Procedures
+## Configure function workers

-To use the secret APIs from the context, you need to set `secretsProviderConfiguratorClassName` and `secretsProviderConfiguratorConfig` for function workers.
+To use the secret APIs from the context, you need to set the following two parameters for function workers.

-The `org.apache.pulsar.functions.secretsproviderconfigurator.SecretsProviderConfigurator` interface is used by function workers to choose the `SecretProvider` class name (if any) and its associated configurations at the time of starting the function instances.
+* `secretsProviderConfiguratorClassName`
+* `secretsProviderConfiguratorConfig`

 Pulsar Functions provided two types of `SecretsProviderConfigurator` implementation and both can be used as the value of `secretsProviderConfiguratorClassName` directly:
 * `org.apache.pulsar.functions.secretsproviderconfigurator.DefaultSecretsProviderConfigurator`: This is a barebones version of a secrets provider which wires in `ClearTextSecretsProvider` to the function instances.
 * `org.apache.pulsar.functions.secretsproviderconfigurator.KubernetesSecretsProviderConfigurator`: This is used by default for running in Kubernetes and it uses kubernetes built-in secrets and bind them as environment variables (via `EnvironmentBasedSecretsProvider`) within the function container to ensure that the secrets are available to the function at runtime.

+Function workers use the `org.apache.pulsar.functions.secretsproviderconfigurator.SecretsProviderConfigurator` interface to choose the `SecretsProvider` class name and its associated configurations at the time of starting the function instances.

+Function instances use the `org.apache.pulsar.functions.secretsprovider.SecretsProvider` interface to fetch the secrets.
+The implementation that `SecretsProvider` uses is determined by `SecretsProviderConfigurator`.

 You can also implemet your own `SecretsProviderConfigurator` if you want to use different `SecretsProvider` for function instances.

-The `org.apache.pulsar.functions.secretsprovider.SecretsProvider` interface is used by the function instances/containers to actually fetch the secrets.
-The implementation that `SecretsProvider` uses is determined by `SecretsProviderConfigurator`.

 :::note